dobarkod/django-queryinspect/README.md

     QUERY_INSPECT_HEADER_STATS = True
     # Whether to log duplicate queries (default: False)
     QUERY_INSPECT_LOG_QUERIES = True
+    # Whether to log queries that are above an absolute limit (default: None - disabled)
+    QUERY_INSPECT_ABSOLUTE_LIMIT = 100 # in milliseconds
+    # Whether to log queries that are more than X standard deviations above the mean query time (default: None - disabled)
+    QUERY_INSPECT_STANDARD_DEVIATION_LIMIT = 2
     # Whether to include tracebacks in the logs (default: False)
     QUERY_INSPECT_LOG_TRACEBACKS = True
     # Project root (one or several colon-separated directories, default empty)